-I have mixed feelings about zoos, yet the Auckland Zoo always makes me smile.
-It is more than a venue to view the animals.
-It is a centre for conservation activities both domestically and around the world with extensive breeding and rescue programs.
+Interesting Auckland Zoo animals is only one reason to visit.
+In fact, it is a centre for conservation activities domestically and worldwide, with extensive breeding and rescue programs.

-We have visited many times in our 16 years living in New Zealand.
 On a recent visit, my Auckland Zoo photos focused on the endemic birdlife in the redeveloped NZ natives section Te Wao Nui.
 It loosely translates to “the abundant forest.”
-Three bird aviaries allow the natives to fly in habitats emulating their homes.
+Three bird aviaries allow the natives to fly in habitats that emulate their homes.

 Why birds?
 New Zealand is a bird nation, a feathered friend’s paradise.
 New Zealand’s only indigenous mammals are bats and sea lions, and there are still no snakes in the country.